Earth: Orbit

 The Moon and Earth orbit a common barycenter every 27.32 days relative to the background stars.
-When combined with the Earth-Moon system's common orbit around the Sun, the period of the synodic month, from new moon to new moon, is 29.53 days.
+When combined with the Earth–Moon system's common orbit around the Sun, the period of the synodic month, from new moon to new moon, is 29.53 days.
 Viewed from the celestial north pole, the motion of Earth, the Moon, and their axial rotations are all counterclockwise.
 Viewed from a vantage point above the Sun and Earth's north poles, Earth orbits in a counterclockwise direction about the Sun.
-The orbital and axial planes are not precisely aligned: Earth's axis is tilted some 23.44 degrees from the perpendicular to the Earth-Sun plane (the ecliptic), and the Earth-Moon plane is tilted up to ±5.1 degrees against the Earth-Sun plane.
+The orbital and axial planes are not precisely aligned: Earth's axis is tilted some 23.44 degrees from the perpendicular to the Earth–Sun plane (the ecliptic), and the Earth-Moon plane is tilted up to ±5.1 degrees against the Earth–Sun plane.
 Without this tilt, there would be an eclipse every two weeks, alternating between lunar eclipses and solar eclipses.

 The Hill sphere, or the sphere of gravitational influence, of Earth is about 1.5 e6km in radius.
-This is the maximum distance at which Earth's gravitational influence is stronger than the more distant Sun and planets.
+This is the maximum distance at which Earth's gravitational influence is stronger than that of the more distant Sun and planets.
 Objects must orbit Earth within this radius, or they can become unbound by the gravitational perturbation of the Sun.
 Earth, along with the Solar System, is situated in the Milky Way and orbits about 28,000 light-years from its center.
 It is about 20 light-years above the galactic plane in the Orion Arm.